Best National Park Wedding Venues in the U.S.

 Best time of year to get married at Yosemite National Park:

-A benefit of flying into Sacramento is that it is a smaller city, so there will be less traffic as you travel out towards the valley.
+• Sacrament International Airport (SMF) – a benefit of flying into Sacramento is that it is a smaller city, so there will be less traffic as you travel out towards the valley.
 It’s about a 3 hour drive from the Sacramento airport to the national park.

-The San Jose airport will put you between 3 to 3.5 hours from Yosemite National Park.
+• Norman Y. Mineta San Jose International Airport (SJC) – the San Jose airport will put you between 3 to 3.5 hours from Yosemite National Park.

-The San Francisco airport is about 3 hours and 15 minutes from the national park.
+• San Francisco International Airport (SFO) – the San Francisco airport is the biggest (and busiest) of the three airports and is located about 3 hours and 15 minutes from the national park.

 • Taft Point